deimosfr/mytechnotebook/docs/Servers/Databases/MySQL-MariaDB/mariadb_galera_cluster_multimaster_replication.md

 mysqld --wsrep_cluster_address='gcomm://<node1>' --wsrep_sst_donor='<node1>'
 ```

+!!! info

-{{< alert context="info" text="If you start MariaDB twice in a row without running a Galera sync at least once, the second time it will do a complete sync." />}}
+    If you start MariaDB twice in a row without running a Galera sync at least once, the second time it will do a complete sync.

 ## Usage